AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 #### Configuration Options {#configuration-options}

-The key confguration options are:
+The key configuration options are:

 * `cugSupportedPaths`: specify the subtrees that may contain CUGs.
 No default value is set
 * `cugEnabled`: configuration option to enable permission evaluation for the present CUG policies.